An Incentive Compatible, Efficient Market for Air Traffic Flow Management: The Market Model

 In this section we will consider the problem of scheduling landings at one airport only.
 Let $A$ be the set of all flights, operated by various airlines, that land in this airport in a given period of time.
 We assume that the given period of time is partitioned into a set of landing time slots, in a manner that is most convenient for this airport; let $S$ denote this set.
 Each slot $s$ has a capacity $cap(s) \in \Zplus$ specifying the number of flights that can land in this time slot.
 As mentioned in \cite{ball1} the arrival of each aircraft consumes approximately the same amount of airport capacity, therefore justifying the slot capacities as the number of flights while ignoring their types.
 We will assume that $cap(s)$ is adjusted according to the prevailing weather condition.

 For $i \in A$, the airline of this flight decides the {\em landing window} for flight $i$, denoted by $W(i)$.
-This gives the set of time slots in which this flight should land as per prevailing conditions, e.g., if there are no delays, the earliest time slot in $W(i)$ will be the scheduled arrival time of flight $i$.
+This gives the set of time slots in which this flight should land as per prevailing conditions, e.g., if there are no delays, the earliest time slot in $W(i)$ will be the scheduled arrival time\footnote{We will assume that if the flight arrives before this time, it will have to wait on the tarmac for some time.
+This appears to be standard practice in case gates are not available.} of flight $i$.
 For each slot $s \in W(i)$, the airline also decides its {\em delay cost}, denoted by $c_{is}\ge 0$.
-Thus, if time slot $s$ is the scheduled arrival time of flight $i$, then $c_{is} = 0$ and in general $c_{is}$ is the dollar value of the cost, as perceived by the airline, for delay resulting from landing in slot $s$.
+Thus, if time slot $s$ is the scheduled arrival time of flight $i$, then $c_{is} = 0$\footnote{All the results of this paper hold even if $c_{is} \neq 0$.} and in general $c_{is}$ is the dollar value of the cost, as perceived by the airline, for delay resulting from landing in slot $s$.

 A {\em landing schedule} is an assignment of flights to time slots, respecting capacity constraints.
 Each time slot will be assigned a {\em landing price} which is the amount charged by FAA from the airline company if its flight lands in this time slot.
 We will define the {\em total cost} incurred by a flight to be the sum of the price paid for landing and the cost of the delay.